-A representative from the Community Safety Partnership will discuss with you the issues that you have been having, complete an application process with you.
-Once this assessment has been made, you will be contacted and informed as to whether your Trigger application has been successful (don’t worry if criteria has not been met, we still may be able to assist you via our Anti-Social Behaviour Team).
+A representative from the Community Safety Partnership will discuss with you the issues that you have been having and complete an application process with you.
+Once this assessment has been made, you will be contacted and informed whether your Trigger application has been successful (don’t worry if criteria has not been met, we still may be able to assist you via our Anti-Social Behaviour Team).

 If the Trigger has been met:

-What if I am not happy with the suggested outcomes/actions?
+If you are not happy with the suggested outcomes/ actions

 If you are unhappy with the decision that the trigger criteria has not been met, this can be forwarded to the Community Safety manager for a final decision.